here to see a calendar of Whitewater events for this year.

 Every year, the HCC group paddles a variety of class III-IV whitewater in Pennsylvania, (the Lower Yough and Stonycreek, West Virginia (Cheat, New and Gauley, Tennessee, (Ocoee, Tellico, and Big South Fork), and Wisconsin (Wolf and Peshtigo).
 A number of class II trips also come together for training and fun such as the Big Pine in Indiana and the Elkhorn in Kentucky.
 The class II man-made whitewater course in South Bend is a valuable asset for training both beginning and experienced paddlers.

 In additions, there are weekly pool sessions at Thatcher Pool where you can learn basic paddling, bracing, and rolling.
 Students work with more experienced paddlers on what they are learning.
+Click on Pool Sessions in the left-hand menu of the HCC Home page for more information on these training sessions or look in the Whitewater Forum of the Bulletin Board.

 Join us on the water.
-With time and work, you can the share the adventure of the Upper Gauley and Yough with us..
+With time and work, you can the share the adventure of the Upper Gauley and Yough with us.